 Fig. 6.
-Total litter items per category type in percentage, 2019
+Total litter items per category type in percentage, 2019.

-One of the beaches is classified as "Very dirty" due to intense pollution from land-based sources, such as coastal tourism, recreational fishing, people, etc. Scientists have analyzed the most common plastic items on the beach and found that those associated with smoking are the most.
-Among them are cigarette butts and filters, as well as cups, caps and bottles.
-Over the past two years, there has been a decline in the amount of plastic on the beach, but action still needs to be taken to reduce pollution and raise public awareness of the harm of plastic in the marine environment.^{44-46} the sediment samples was 64.06 ± 8.95 particles per kilogram and in the seawater samples it was 18.68 ± 3.01 particles per cubic meter.
-Analysis of the chemical composition of MPs has shown that styrene acrylonitrile copolymer (40.53%), polyethylene terephthalate (38.75%) and polyethylene (6.91%), and in sea water - polyethylene terephthalate (57.26%), polyethylene (13.52%) and polypropylene (11.24%).
+In the scientific article from 2022, Terzi et al. have studied the distribution and properties of microplastics in the aquatic environment along the southern Black Sea coast in Turkey.
+They have found that 70 % of the MPs are very small (below 2.5 mm) and have a fibre or fragment shape.
+The average concentration of MPs in the sediment samples was 64.06 ± 8.95 particles/kg and in the seawater samples it was 18.68 ± 3.01 particles/m3.
+Analysis of the chemical composition of MPs has shown that styrene acrylonitrile copolymer (40.53 %), polyethylene terephthalate (38.75 %) and polyethylene (6.91 %), and in sea water - polyethylene terephthalate (57.26 %), polyethylene (13.52 %) and polypropylene (11.24 %).
 The authors found no correlation between the amount of MPs in sediments and in seawater, as well as between the demographic characteristics of adjacent settlements and pollution by MPs.47